jackheinemann/nasspython/README.md

 ### nass_data
 <ins>Description</ins><br>
 Sends query to Quick Stats API from given parameter values.
-Data request is limited to 50,000records per the API.
+Data request is limited to 50,000 records per the API.
 Use <em>nass_count</em> to determine number of records in query.<br>

 <ins>Arguments</ins><br>
 * Inital argument is your API key for NASS Quickstats